๐Ÿงช

 Covalent Bond

-A bond formed when two atoms share one or more pairs of electrons, holding them together.
+A chemical bond formed when two atoms share one or more pairs of valence electrons, creating a strong attractive force that holds them together as.

 Prerequisites: